-The New Encyclopedia of the Occult
+The New Encyclopedia of the Occult, by John Michael Greer

-Llewellyn Worldwide, 1567183360, 608 pp., 2004
+Llewellyn Worldwide, 1567183360, 608 pp. (incl. bibliography), 2004

-This is a fairly substantial book, in size, weight, and topics covered.
+The New Encyclopedia of the Occult is a fairly substantial book, in size, weight, and topics covered.
 Even its bibliography is substantial.
-It covers 23 pages with authors ranging from classical Roman and Greek authors, to J. R. R. Tolkein, to the most modern.
+It covers 23 pages with authors ranging from classical Roman and Greek authors, to J. R. R. Tolkien, to the most modern.

 John Michael Greer provides biographies of many of the great names of the past, while intentionally leaving out individuals who are still living (a wise decision in my opinion).

 The sheer volume of information contained between the covers of this book is almost overwhelming.
 It has earned a prominent place in my reference library.

 At $29.95 (US), The New Encyclopedia of the Occult isn’t an impulse buy.
 But, it is well worth the investment in my opinion.
 The bibliography can also form the basis of a decent wish list of books to add to a personal (or group) library.